yjcyxky/research-hub-mcp/pdf2text/README.md

 ## Features
 - PDF → structured JSON via GROBID (auto-start support)
 - Optional Markdown rendering that mirrors the JSON contents
+- Optional copying of the source PDF into the bundle
-- Figure/table extraction through scipdf
+- Figure/table extraction through scipdf with relative paths recorded in JSON/MD
 - CLI helpers plus a small Python API

 ## Installation